gbonte/mitchemio/README.md

-# MLG results related to the Pseudomonas aeruginosa dataset
+# ULB MLG results related to the Pseudomonas aeruginosa dataset

+This contains the prediction and feature assessment research work carried out in [MLG ULB](http://mlg.ulb.ac.be) by [G. Bontempi](http://di.ulb.ac.be/map/gbonte/Welcome.html) and M. Mehrian.

 The dataset is released under the Public Domain license, i.e., unrestricted.
 We ask that you cite the original, unaltered dataset as